e3c-summer-worker/components/README.md

 ## Updating Versions

-If you are making changes in another branch, you should run the first two commands before merging the PR (so the `package.json` version will be updated before you merge).
+If you are making changes in another branch, you should run the first two commands (committing in between) before merging the PR (so the `package.json` version will be updated before you merge).

 Once you merge, checkout to the main branch on your local machine and run the third and fourth commands.
 These will NOT change anything, they will just publish to NPM.